Do I Need to Complete Detox Before Starting IOP?

 Detox Is Critical When:

-At Greater Boston Addiction Centers, we do not offer detox on-site but work closely with trusted detox providers to ensure our clients receive the highest level of care before transitioning into our IOP or other Addiction Therapy Programs Boston.
+At TWG, we do not offer detox on-site but work closely with trusted detox providers to ensure our clients receive the highest level of care before transitioning into one of our treatment programs.

 What Is an Intensive Outpatient Program (IOP)?

 An Intensive Outpatient Program is a flexible but structured treatment option for individuals who need more support than traditional outpatient therapy but do not require 24-hour supervision.
-Our Intensive Outpatient Program Boston typically involves:
+It typically involves:

 IOP is a powerful tool for long-term recovery, but it assumes that the individual is no longer in active withdrawal and is medically stable.
 That’s why completing detox before IOP is usually required.